Decision-Making Under Uncertainty

 Learning Objectives

-- Explain techniques for decision-making under uncertainty (stochastic programming, robust optimization)
+- Explain techniques for decision-making under uncertainty (stochastic programming, approximate dynamic programming, robust optimization)

 - Formulate decision-making problems in different applications (energy systems, electricity markets, finance, logistics) as mathematical programs.